forbesus/buttcoin/Readme.md

 4. Remove ability to make total supply private.
 5. Remove ability to set initial balances.
 6. Remove ability to burn tokens.
-7. Add block_height to transaction(Tx)
-  * Decided not to store block.time as this can be obtained via the chain and want to keep the contract as lean as possible.
-8. Store minting in transfer history.

 ## Local code examples
 ```